 There are three types of bail, which relate to the kind of crime committed.

-3. Court Bail: WHen both police bail and prosecutor bail are not available or denied, or when a very serious offence is committed, the accused must apply to a court for bail.
-This must be done at the first court appearance or any time during the court proceedings.
+- Court Bail: When both police bail and prosecutor bail are not available or denied, or when a more serious offence is alleged, the accused must apply to a court for bail.
+This is typically done at the first court appearance but may be made at any time during proceedings.
+Section 60 of the CPA governs the court’s bail decision.
 Any prior convictions or ongoing legal matters must be disclosed.
-The prosecutor will also have the right to oppose bail, and the court will make a decision based on the presented evidence.
+The prosecutor has the right to oppose bail, and the court will decide based on the presented evidence and the interests of justice.

 A Step-by-Step Guide for Bail